 Tanzania is an amazing and evocative country.
-Within its borders are some of Africa’s most iconic landmarks including Ngorongoro Crater, Serengeti, famous for the great wildebeest migration, and the towering Mount KIlimanjaro… A Tanzania safari is hard to beat and Zanzibar offers some of the best beaches in the world.
+Within its borders are some of Africa’s most iconic landmarks including Ngorongoro Crater, Serengeti, famous for the great wildebeest migration, and the towering Mount Kilimanjaro… A Tanzania safari and beach holiday is hard to beat with Zanzibar offering some of the best beaches in the world.

 If you are after something more specific see our Tanzania Honeymoon or Tanzania Family Holiday pages for ideas and itineraries or give us a ring on 01548 854 125 and we will start working on something with/for you.

 Focus on the Serengeti and potentially an opportunity to see the great wildebeest migration.
 The Serengeti is rightly famous for its stunning open plains populated by rare and numerous wildlife.
 A northern parks safari should include a visit to the Ngorongoro Crater, offering a high density of game living freely within the crater basin.

 If time permits, at the beginning or end of end of your safari, well worth a visit is The Tarangire, particularly in the dry season where animals congretate at the Tarangire River, or the stunning Lake Manyara National Park at the end of the great rift valley escarpment to see perhaps the spectacular flamingo or tree climbing lion.